LutherNavigator/docs/README.md

-# docs
+# LutherNavigator Docs

-Documentation for Project LutherNavigator
+Documentation for the LutherNavigator project.
+The project itself can be found [here](https://github.com/LutherNavigator/LutherNavigator).

+## Deployment

+The documentation is hosted at [luthernavigator.github.io/docs/](https://luthernavigator.github.io/docs/).

 ## License